 The Office of Personnel Management (OPM), a federal agency that regulates the employment policies of most other federal agencies, states that federal employees may use sick leave when they need to:

-- Attend to their own personal medical needs;
+- Attend to their own or a family member’s medical needs;

 - Attend a funeral for a family member; or